 SEPA also chairs a panel, including a Keep Scotland Beautiful representative, which decides on applications for new bathing waters – you can find out more by emailing email@example.com.

 The standard for water quality has changed to drive up environmental standards.
 Under new EU Legislation water quality is defined as:

 Excellent – the water is highest quality, clean and safe

 Poor – you are advised not to swim following periods of heavy rain/storms.
 The beach will stay open and an action plan should be in place to improve the water quality.

-All designated beaches are to meet the "sufficient" classification by 2020, by law.
-We are working with SEPA, as experts, to assist them drive up environmental standards through discussion and facilitation.
+All designated beaches are to meet the "sufficient" classification by 2020 by law.
+We are working with SEPA, to assist them drive up environmental standards through discussion and facilitation.